deng0/SimpleFlightComputer/README.md

 To generate the data how the velocity vector changes and results in a flight path, you can use the PerformManeuver method located in the Tests class.

 ## Short mathematical explanation of the "anti-drift stable" coupled mode
-The basic idea behind this mode is to determine whether or not using max thrust instead of stable thrust will bring the velocity vector closer the direction of the desired velocity vector.
+The basic idea behind this mode is to determine whether or not using max thrust instead of stable thrust will bring the velocity vector closer to the direction of the desired velocity vector.
 This can be done for each thrust axis independently.
 A graphical explanation looks like this: